xdbfoundation/go/services/federation/README.md

 ```

-### #2: Single Stellar account for all incoming transactions
+### #2: Single DigitalBits account for all incoming transactions

-If you have a single Stellar account for all incoming transactions you need to use `memo` to check which internal account should receive the payment.
+If you have a single DigitalBits account for all incoming transactions you need to use `memo` to check which internal account should receive the payment.

-Let's say that your Stellar account ID is: `GD6WU64OEP5C4LRBH6NK3MHYIA2ADN6K6II6EXPNVUR3ERBXT4AN4ACD` and every user has an `id` and `username` in your database.
+Let's say that your DigitalBits account ID is: `GD6WU64OEP5C4LRBH6NK3MHYIA2ADN6K6II6EXPNVUR3ERBXT4AN4ACD` and every user has an `id` and `username` in your database.
 Then your `queries` section could look like this:

 ```toml
 port = 8000